-One approach to establishing a new kinship title could be based around the dynamics of our relationship.
+One approach to establishing a new kinship title could be based on the dynamics of our relationship.
 We make cookies together, I help her bathe, brush her hair, take her to school, help her with homework, make her dinner, practice ukulele with her, ask her about her dreams, encourage her to write, buy her clothes, think of her constantly, worry she’s healthy, happy, and feels loved and feels safe, I laugh with her, I hug her when she cries, she hugs me when I cry, I make her wash her dishes and clean her room, I help her open jars, I teach her things, I push her to explore, I love her.
 How could one word describe all this?

 Another resource for developing a name for supporting parents could be shaped around the question:

 What is motherhood?

 A mother is a nurturer, a provider, a protector, a support system, a mentor, a sturdy foundation, a well of love — motherhood is not confined to biological terms.
 I am mother to many things!
 I am mother to my cat, I am mother to my dreams, I am mother to my brother and my father, I am mother to my friends, I am mother to nature, I am mother to strangers, I am mother to myself.
 Perhaps I don’t even need a name to be recognized for who and how I love.

 While the search for a place in the linguistic family tree continues, I’m grateful to feel at home in the relationships I have with my partner and his daughter.
 I want to say Happy Mother’s Day to all mother figures who feel like an outsider on days like this.

 So Happy Mother’s Day to all the unmarried stepparents, to the pregnant mothers who wonder if this Mother’s Day counts — yes it does.